bpython/curtsies/docs/window.rst

 ^^^^^^^^^^^^^^

 Windows successively render 2D grids of text (usually instances of :py:class:`~curtsies.formatstringarray.FSArray`) to the terminal.
-A window owns its output stream - it is assumed no additional output occurs between renders, an assumption required for example to avoid needing to redraw portions of the screen which do not change between renderings.
+A window owns its output stream - it is assumed (but not enforced) that no additional data is written to this stream between renders, an assumption which allowing for example portions of the screen which do not change between renderings not to be redrawn during a rendering.

 .. automodule:: curtsies.window

-There are two useful window classes, both subclasses of :py:class:`~curtsies.window.BaseWindow`: :py:class:`~curtsies.window.FullscreenWindow` renders to the terminal's `alternate screen buffer<http://invisible-island.net/xterm/ctlseqs/ctlseqs.html#The%20Alternate%20Screen%20Buffer>`_
+There are two useful window classes, both subclasses of :py:class:`~curtsies.window.BaseWindow`: :py:class:`~curtsies.window.FullscreenWindow` renders to the terminal's `alternate screen buffer <http://invisible-island.net/xterm/ctlseqs/ctlseqs.html#The%20Alternate%20Screen%20Buffer>`_
-(no history preserved, like ``Vim``, ``top`` etc.) while :py:class:`~curtsies.window.CursorAwareWindow` renders to the normal screen.
+(no history preserved, like command line tools ``Vim`` and ``top``) while :py:class:`~curtsies.window.CursorAwareWindow` renders to the normal screen.
 It is also is capable of querying the terminal for the cursor location, and uses this functionality to detect how a terminal moves